Psychoanalysis: Attachment theory

 Attachment theory was developed theoretically by John Bowlby and formalized empirically by Mary Ainsworth.
 Bowlby was trained psychoanalytically but was concerned about some properties of psychoanalysis; he was troubled by the dogmatism of psychoanalysis at the time, its arcane terminology, the lack of attention to environment in child behavior, and the concepts derived from talking therapy to child behavior.
 In response, he developed an alternative conceptualization of child behavior based on principles on ethology.
 Bowlby's theory of attachment rejects Freud's model of psychosexual development based on the Oedipal model.
 For his work, Bowlby was shunned from psychoanalytical circles who did not accept his theories.
 Nonetheless, his conceptualization was adopted widely by mother-infant research in the 1970s.

 Theories

 The predominant psychoanalytic theories can be organized into several theoretical schools.
-Although these perspectives differ, most of them emphasize the influence of unconscious elements on the conscious.
+Although these perspectives differ, most of them emphasize the influence of unconscious elements on the conscious mind.
 There has also been considerable work done on consolidating elements of conflicting theories.

 There are some persistent conflicts among psychoanalysts regarding specific causes of certain syndromes, and some disputes regarding the ideal treatment techniques.
 In the 21st century, psychoanalytic ideas have found influence in fields such as childcare, education, literary criticism, cultural studies, mental health, and particularly psychotherapy.
 Though most mainstream psychoanalysts subscribe to modern strains of psychoanalytical thought, there are groups that follow the precepts of a single psychoanalyst and their school of thought.
 Psychoanalytic ideas also play roles in some types of literary analysis, such as archetypal literary criticism.